wwpass/passhub/InstallingPassHubOnLinux.md

       'bind_pwd' => "xxxxx"
     ]
 );
+*/

-// if LDAP is not defined: start with admin's email.
-The user will be assigned admin priviledges on the first login
+// if LDAP is not defined: allowed mail domains, space seperated.
+// The user will be assigned admin priviledges on the first login

 define('MAIL_DOMAIN', "admin@yourcompany.com");

-//alernatively (not recommentded) it is possible to allow any users with email address from particular domain:

-define('MAIL_DOMAIN', "yourcompany.com domain2.com ");
+// or use your mail only to start
+// define('MAIL_DOMAIN', "you@yourcompany.com");
+//

-// or just allow anonymous registration (not recommended) define('MAIL_DOMAIN', "any");
+// define('MAIL_DOMAIN', "any");

-// if no LDAP or MAIL_DOMAIN is defined, anonymous registration and sharing are used
+// Sharing invitation expiration timeout, default 48 hours (anonymous accounts only) define('SHARING_CODE_TTL', 48*60*60);

 // **

 // white-label login page
 // define('LOGIN_PAGE', "views/login.html");
 ```

 Perform the following adjustments:

-1. Set `WWPASS_CERT_FILE` to the absolute path to your WWPass service provider certificate file (eg. /etc/ssl/yourcompany.com.crt);
+1. Set `WWPASS_CERT_FILE` to the absolute path to your WWPass Service Provider certificate file (eg. /etc/ssl/yourcompany.com.crt);
-2. Set `WWPASS_KEY_FILE` to the absolute path to your WWPass service provider key file (e.g. /etc/ssl/yourcompany.com.key);
+2. Set `WWPASS_KEY_FILE` to the absolute path to your WWPass Service Provider key file (e.g. /etc/ssl/yourcompany.com.key);

 3. Set `SUPPORT_MAIL_ADDRESS` to an email address you are going to use for handling user support requests;